Excel Function: VLOOKUP

 To understand how to handle errors returned by the VLOOKUP function when the file number has not been found, check out the page of the function IFERROR.

-The VLOOKUP function searches for a value in the first column of a table, so the results cannot be to the left of the search column.
-If you want to be able to search in a column that is not necessarily the first in the table, use the combination of functions INDEX + MATCH (or more simply the function XLOOKUP if you have Excel 365).
+The VLOOKUP function searches for a value in the first column of a table, so results cannot be located to the left of the lookup column.
+If you want to search in a column that is not necessarily the first of the table, use the INDEX + MATCH function combination (or more simply the XLOOKUP function if you are using Office 365 or a sufficiently recent version of Excel).